GSA/open-gsa-redesign/_apidocs/opportunities-soap-api.md

 far7 | FAR 6.302-7 - Public interest

 ### Related Notices

-This section indicates the list of  notices that can be used in the SOAP services

-PRESOL - Presolicitation<br>
-COMBINE - Combined Synopsis/Solicitation<br>
-SRCSGT - for Sources Sought<br>
-SSALE - Sale of Surplus Property<br>
-SNOTE - Special Notice<br>
-JA – Justification<br>
-ITB – Intent to Bundle <br>
-SOL - Solicitation<br>
-AWARD - Award<br>

 This is a conversion table for notices using SOAP services